It forces people to identify priorities, make tradeoffs and finalize a plan.

 First we'll build a questions and define a list of choices.
 In this case it's all the possible features we could build.
 We also add a "Release Beta" choice and tell people to prioritize it at the point where they think we should release.

-Then we just send an email to our colleague and they can jump right in and start ranking the choices.
+With our choices created, we'll vote and then we just send the link in an email to our colleagues so they can jump right in and start ranking the choices.

 Success!
 Now we have responses from my 5 colleagues.
 You can see the overall preferences of the group on the right.
 The results are colored so that we can easily see outliers.
 It looks like Mike and I generally agree.
 But you can see that when I hover over the second choice on Mike's list I actually ranked it much much lower.
 Sounds like we should discuss that one.